Leader of the Council

-The current Leader of the Council is Lord True.
+The current Leader of the Council is Councillor Gareth Roberts.

-The Leader is nominated by the elected members of the party who has overall control of the Council (currently the Conservatives), and is appointed at a Full Council Meeting.
+The Leader is nominated by the elected members of the party who has overall control of the Council (currently the Liberal Democrats), and is appointed at a Full Council Meeting.

-Together with the Cabinet, the Leader answers public and Member questions at Council meetings which are attended by all Councillors.
+The Leader chairs the Finance, Policy and Resources Services Committee and answers public and Member questions at Council meetings which are attended by all Councillors.

 The Leader represents the local community in negotiations with local, regional, national and international organisations, and seeks to develop strong relationships with relevant agencies whose activities affect or serve people in Richmond upon Thames.